Ondessonk Leadership Program-CIT LIT

-The Ondessonk Leadership Program is a progression that begins at age 13 with Teen Leadership Camp and continues through becoming a Counselor in Training to the Leader In Training program at age 16.
+The Ondessonk Leadership Program is a progression that begins at age 15 with the CIT-Counselor in Training program to the Leader In Training program at age 16.
 Each program in the progression is designed for older campers who want to use their camp experience to grow socially and emotionally at camp and beyond.
 Campers in each of these sessions spend time at camp learning skills that will last a lifetime.
 The experiences gained through the Leadership Program may be used to move into staff positions at camp if the camper desires, or may be done with the intention to use the skills learned at camp elsewhere throughout their lives.

 During the course of the program, campers have the opportunity to learn about leadership styles, communication techniques, and have the opportunity to share and identify their own ideas and values.
 The goal of the program is to focus on the leadership qualities of compassion, self-awareness, integrity and hard work while also developing confidence and life-long friendships.